electricimp/imp-central-impt/README.md

   impt webhook   Webhook manipulation commands.

 Options:
-  --help, -h  Displays description of the command.
+  --help, -h  Displays a description of the command.
 Ignores any other options.
                                                                        [boolean]
 ```